Send the link below via email or IMCopy

 Should enable us to deliver cheaper, deeper, faster, more relevant learning

-Should make Blackburn College a must place to study
+Should make Salford City College a must place to study

 To enable us to realise this mission we have been successful in winning two bids.

 CHANGING THE LEARNING LANDSCAPE (funded by HEA, NUS, ALT, JISC, JISC)